isomerpages/moe-chijstc/_sec1-registration/Sec 1 Registration 2026.md

 school.</p>
 <p>More details on the Orientation Programme will be shared with students
 on the first day of school.</p>
-<p>More details will be included in the Orientation Programme.
-More information
-to be updated.</p>
 <p><strong><u>Sec 1 Info Night (In person session)</u></strong>
 </p>
 <p>All parents / guardians are cordially invited to this Info Night.
 Your